taaqat/demand-foresight-trend-report-generator/README.md

 #### `llm_manager.py` -> `LlmManager`

 This file manages everything associated with LLM API call.
-We use Claude as our model.

 - `model_select()`: Expand a streamlit dialog form to ask user to select the model type to be used.